-IMPORTANT: The SDE did not calculate the Student Growth toward Proficiency - ISAT ELA/Literacy measure for the 2020-21 school year, because the calculation requires two consecutive years of data, and COVID-19 prevented ISAT/IDAA ELA/Literacy administration in 2019-20 school year.
-Testing resumed in 2020-21 as did the Student Growth toward Proficiency - ISAT/IDAA ELA/Literacy.
+IMPORTANT: The Department did not calculate the Student Growth toward Proficiency - ISAT ELA/Literacy measure for the 2020-21 school year, because the calculation requires two consecutive years of data, and COVID-19 prevented ISAT/IDAA ELA/Literacy administration in 2019-20 school year.
+Testing resumed in 2020-21 as did the Student Growth toward Proficiency ISAT/IDAA ELA/Literacy.

-The SDE calculates the Student Growth toward Proficiency - ISAT/IDAA ELA/Literacy measure using results from ISAT/IDAA in ELA/Literacy.
-A student must be continuously enrolled in grades 4 through 8 in the 2022-23 school year to be included in the calculation.
-The SDE excludes students from the student growth toward proficiency calculation, who are described by one or more of the following:
+The Department calculates the Student Growth toward Proficiency - ISAT/IDAA ELA/Literacy measure using results from ISAT/IDAA in ELA/Literacy.
+A student must be continuously enrolled in grades 4 through 8 in the 2023-24 school year to be included in the calculation.
+The Department excludes students from the student growth toward proficiency calculation, who are described by one or more of the following:

-- are not continuously enrolled in the 2022-23 school year; - lack a valid ISAT scale score in 2022 or 2023 or both; - participated in IDAA in lieu of ISAT in 2022 or 2023 or both;

-• were retained, demoted, or skipped a grade in the 2022-23 school year.
+- are not continuously enrolled in the 2023-24 school year; - lack a valid ISAT scale score in 2023 or 2024 or both; - participated in IDAA in lieu of ISAT in 2023 or 2024 or both; - were retained, demoted, or skipped a grade in the 2023-24 school year.

 IDAPA specifies the Student Growth toward Proficiency measure to be calculated using a trajectory model (IDAPA 08.02.03.112.02).
-Idaho's trajectory model identifies whether each student is on track to be proficient or maintain proficiency in three years from 2022, that is by 2025.
-As noted in the ISAT/IDAA Proficiency Rate in section (p.36), students must achieve Proficient or Advanced on ISAT to be considered proficient.
-Specifically, the SDE uses the following procedures to calculate the student growth toward proficiency in ISAT:
+Idaho's trajectory model identifies whether each student is on track to be proficient or maintain proficiency in three years from 2023, that is by 2026.
+As noted in the ISAT/IDAA Proficiency Rate in ELA/Literacy section (p.36), students must achieve Proficient or Advanced on ISAT to be considered proficient.
+Specifically, the Department uses the following procedures to calculate the student growth toward proficiency in ISAT:

 1. Identify target scale score for each student.
-The target scale score is the Proficient scale score threshold available in the Cambium portal.
-Each student aims to meet the "Proficient" score as a target scale score in three years from 2022 by 2025.
+The target scale score is the Proficient scale score threshold available in the Idaho Portal.
+Each student aims to meet the "Proficient" score as a target scale score in three years from 2023 by 2026.

-IMPORTANT: For students in grade 7 in the 2022-23 school year, the SDE sets the threeyear target based on the Proficient scale score threshold for grade 9, even though testing is optional in grade 9.
+IMPORTANT: For students in grade 7 in the 2023-24 school year, the Department sets the threeyear target based on the Proficient scale score threshold for grade 9, even though testing is optional in grade 9.

-2. Calculate the difference between the target scale score in 2025 and the 2022 ISAT scale score for each student.
+2. Calculate the difference between the target scale score in 2026 and the 2023 ISAT scale score for each student.
 Divide the difference by 3 to set the annual growth target for each of the three years.